 When Photoshop introduced its multiple “undo” command, it was still limited.
 The number of steps you could go back was determined by how much RAM you allocated to Photoshop since it kept history steps in its memory.

-Undo in Lightroom
+How to Undo in Lightroom

 Lightroom is a unique program in regard to keeping track of all the editing steps.
 It allows us to use unlimited “undo” commands regardless of how powerful your computer is or how much RAM you have.